danielsuzumura/webproject/README.md

     * Admin page:
     ![image](https://user-images.githubusercontent.com/51420150/119738730-85bb2a00-be57-11eb-9ff5-541c26d71ea5.png)

   * For our specific functionality, we'll allow customers to select individual items of products like fruits, whose quality of each individual item is important.
-I'll be done by showing the picture of the available items and allowing to select them when the customer chooses to add any amount of the product to the cart.
+It'll be done by showing the picture of the available items and allowing to select them when the customer chooses to add any amount of the product to the cart.

 ## Comments About the Code